chipsalliance/f4pga/docs/f4pga/modules/index.md

 * '`?`' _suffix_
   * In `takes` - the dependency is not necessary for the module to execute
-  * In `produces` - the dependency may be produceed, but it is not guaranteed.
+  * In `produces` - the dependency may be produced, but it is not guaranteed.
   * In `values` the value is not required for the module to execute.
-    Refferreing to it through `ModuleContext.values.value_name` won't raise an exception if the value is not present, instead `None` will be returned.
+    Referring to it through `ModuleContext.values.value_name` won't raise an exception if the value is not present, instead `None` will be returned.
 * '`!`' _suffix_
   * In `produces` - the dependency is going to be produced only if the user